yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 fi
 ```

 This is actually very powerful and convenient attack vector.
-One comes with USB drive to the router, plugs it in and has a WPA2 password in seconds.
+One comes with USB drive to the router,
+plugs it in and has a WPA2 password in seconds (all system configuration).

 I’ve created a TAR of the whole filesystem plus raw binary images of the mounted file system.
 With SSH I could start mess around the router firmware.